Subscribe to updates

 Open Council Network is an independent organisation.
 We report on County Durham and are not the council.
 About us

-The Standards Assessment Board of Durham County Council was scheduled to meet on Tuesday 28 April 2026 to receive an update on ongoing complaints concerning alleged breaches of the Code of Conduct for Members.
-The meeting was also scheduled to consider two specific confidential complaints.
+The Standards Assessment Board of County Durham Council was scheduled to meet on Tuesday 28 April 2026 to receive an update on ongoing complaints regarding alleged breaches of the Code of Conduct for Members.
+The meeting was also set to consider two specific, confidential complaint cases.

 Code of Conduct Complaints Update

 The Board was scheduled to receive an update on complaints received by Durham County Council under the Code of Conduct for Members.
 This report, prepared by Helen Bradley, Director of Legal and Democratic Services and Monitoring Officer, covers the period since the Board's meeting on 2 April 2026, as a previous meeting on 17 April 2026 was adjourned due to being inquorate.
-The report's purpose was to provide the Board with an update on the status of complaints being assessed, ensuring they are being handled in accordance with the Council's Procedure for Member Code of Conduct Complaints.
+The report's purpose was to update the Board on the status of ongoing complaints and to satisfy the Board that these are being assessed in accordance with the Council's Procedure for Member Code of Conduct Complaints.

-The meeting was also scheduled to consider two specific complaints in private session, as these were deemed to involve exempt or confidential information.
-These were:
+The Board was also scheduled to consider two specific complaint references in private session:

-The Localism Act 2011 is a piece of legislation that devolved more power from central government to local authorities and individuals.
-Section 27 specifically places a duty on local authorities to promote and maintain high standards of conduct. ↩
+1. The Localism Act 2011 is a piece of UK legislation that devolved more power from central government to local authorities and individuals.
+Section 27 specifically relates to the promotion and maintenance of high standards of conduct by local authority members.

 Topics